EAGLE-Project-FFG/promptfoo-demo/README.md

 The naming conventions are there because the evaluator compares IDs, types and relation labels exactly.
 Without them an equivalent graph could fail purely because it chose different labels.
-So this evaluates construction within a small agreed vocabulary, not the free choice of an ontology.
+So this evaluates construction within a small agreed vocabulary, not a full ontology.

 [promptfooconfig.yaml](promptfooconfig.yaml) runs the prompt with `gpt-5.4-mini`.
 The JSON it returns is the constructed graph.
-There is no graph database to set up.

 ## 4. The checks